sua-a1/firecrawl-plus/README.md

 Empower your AI apps with clean data from any website.
 Featuring advanced scraping, crawling, and data extraction capabilities.

-_This repository is in development, and we’re still integrating custom modules into the mono repo.
+_This repository is in development, and we're still integrating custom modules into the mono repo.
 It's not fully ready for self-hosted deployment yet, but you can run it locally._

+## ✨ Firecrawl Plus Features

+Firecrawl Plus extends the core functionality with enterprise-grade features:

+- 🤖 **AI-Powered Content Summarization**
+  - Extractive summaries using Transformers.js with TextRank fallback
+  - Abstractive summaries powered by GPT-4
+  - Configurable summary length and type
+  - Bulk processing support

+- 🔗 **Advanced Link Management**
+  - Automated broken link detection
+  - Smart link validation and status tracking
+  - Alternative URL suggestions
+  - Detailed link health reports

+For detailed API documentation of these features, see our [Plus API Documentation](plus-addition-docs/plus-api-doc.md).

+> 🚀 **Local API Availability**: All Firecrawl Plus features are fully functional in the locally run API.
+This means you can use advanced summarization and link management capabilities completely within your own infrastructure, giving you full control over data processing and privacy.

 ## What is Firecrawl?